Ria424/developers-animatesdk-docs/Document_object/Document21.md

 #### Usage

-document.asVersion
+Document.asVersion

 #### Description

-Property; `integer`; an integer that specifies which version of ActionScript is being used in the specified document.
+Property; `integer`; Specifies which version of ActionScript is being used in the specified document.
 Acceptable values are 1, 2, and 3.
 To determine the targeted player version for the specified document, use [Document.getPlayerVersion()](../Document_object/Document82.md); this method returns a string, so it can be used by Flash® Lite™ players.

 #### Example